tenstorrent-metal/lfs/README.md

 # LFS repo

-Is used for checkpoints and other larger data storage for TTMetal project.
+Is used for checkpoints and other larger data storage for TT-Metalium project.